Text in [square brackets] indicates a photo that is to be added

 Miss Tasker, a well-known and valued worker in church activities became, in her own right, the first woman member of the new Local Education Committee.
 Women were first eligible as Vestry members in 1925.
 Thereafter, women played an increasingly large part in church work, not merely in dispensing hospitality, but in administrative and business matters, in which such personalities as Miss Belford, Miss Dundas (who maintained a beautiful church garden), Miss Tasker and Mrs Thomson showed acumen no less effective than their male predecessors had done.
 This process culminated in the appointment of the first woman Rector, Rev. Alison Peden, at Holy Trinity in 2003.

 Rev. Kerrin had only two years of uneasy peace before meeting the stresses of World War II.
-During that time he had to face the problems that might affect the tenure of the Hut and also the possibility of selling Church House, whose usefulness appeared to be on the decline.
+During that time, he had to face problems that might affect the tenure of the Hut and also the possibility of selling Church House, whose usefulness appeared to be on the decline.

-World War II has not yet been researched at Holy Trinity to the extent of World War I. What is currently known about the members of the congregation who lost their lives in the conflict appears on the Roll of Honour page.
+World War II has not yet been researched at Holy Trinity to the extent of World War I. What is currently known about the members of the congregation who lost their lives in the conflict appears on the Roll of Honour page [not currently available].